Roast Beef & Vegetable Soup using leftover beef roast can be made entirely from scratch or in this case, from pot roast made days earlier.

 At our house, soup is a weekly addition to the menu as soon as the calendar dips below October.
-Little else soothes a bone-chilling day quite like stew, soup, chowder, or chili.
+Nothing else soothes a bone-chilling day like stew, soup, chowder, or chili.

 “Oh, great.
 Now I can make soup.”
 She pipes up with new confidence.